 Disputes: This term is defined in the Glossary.
 Complaints and disputes regarding the legality of the forestry operation (e.g. forest tenure allocation or management regulations) are addressed in Criterion 1.6.
-If complaints or disputes are registered by affected Indigenous Peoples, including those related to legal and customary rights, they are addressed in Criterion 4.6.
 Dispute resolution processes that are specific to negotiated agreements between The Organization and affected Indigenous Peoples, but may not be publicly available, are addressed in Indicators 3.2.4 and 3.3.3.
+If complaints or disputes registered by affected Indigenous Peoples, related to the impact of the forest management activities, are not addressed in Criterion 1.6 and in Principle 3, they could be addressed in Criterion 4.6.

-Culturally appropriate engagement: These terms are defined in the Glossary and further explained in Annex G. The Organization may wish to further clarify what this means in their own context (e.g. private land, small landholders, community forests).
+Culturally appropriate engagement: These terms are defined in the Glossary and further explained in Annex F. The Organization may wish to further clarify what this means in their own context (e.g. private land, small landholders, community forests).
 For example, engagement is not limited to stakeholders or Indigenous Peoples, but may also include government officials with responsibilities related to management activities.
 The purpose of the engagement is to ensure all relevant information is collected to fulfil the requirements of management planning and the Standard.